Web Accessibility and OpenDyslexic

 Accessibility needs and Personal Preferences and Testing

-The testing approach is designed so that accessibility needs and personal preferences can be studied separately, rather than being mixed up as they frequently are in recommendations regarding colours and readability.
+The testing approach is designed so that accessibility needs and personal preferences can be studied separately, rather than being mixed up as they frequently are in recommendations regarding colors and readability.

 The tests were composed of two parts:

-The benefit of this separation is that they could see whether there was a difference in reading speed and accuracy before and after colour customisation, which in turn allowed them to determine trends in colour choice.
+The benefit of this separation is that they could see whether there was a difference in reading speed and accuracy before and after color customization, which in turn allowed them to determine trends in color choice.

-It must also be noted that during these experiments, the colour pairs were displayed randomly rather than in order of brightest to darkest or vice versa, because that would have allowed the subjects’ eyes to adjust to each setting and it they would not have been able to make a judgment as to which colours are most advantageous to their reading.
+It must also be noted that during these experiments, the color pairs were displayed randomly rather than in order of brightest to darkest or vice versa, because that would have allowed the subjects’ eyes to adjust to each setting and they would not have been able to make a judgment as to which colors are most advantageous to their reading.

 Possible problems with the tests include:

-• The texts were alone on the screen.
-Thus, the researchers couldn't predict the effect of colour differences in other reading contexts such as web browsing, where there are multiple colour schemes on the page.
+- The texts were alone on the screen.
+Thus, the researchers couldn’t predict the effect of color differences in other reading contexts such as web browsing, where there are multiple color schemes on the page.

 Results of Study

-However, one surprising outcome of the study was that the pairing of dark brown and light green, which is very similar to the brown and dark green pair in terms of the colour hue but different in terms of brightness and colour contrast, presented the lowest and second lowest fixations duration for people with dyslexia and without dyslexia.
+However, one surprising outcome of the study was that the pairing of dark brown and light green, which is very similar to the brown and dark green pair in terms of the color hue but different in terms of brightness and color contrast, presented the lowest and second lowest fixations duration for people with dyslexia and without dyslexia.

 The results suggest that text customization preferences need to be complemented by measured data from actual reading performance since there is no correlation observed between the reading performance and the personal choices of users with dyslexia.